 FEDERAL FUNDING

-Since the SRFs were established, Congress has provided annual federal funding in the form a capitalization grant to provide subsidized loans to build water infrastructure now and grow a permanent pool of revolving funds to meet the never-ending need to repair, rehabilitate and modernize aging infrastructure.
+Since the SRFs were established, Congress has provided annual federal funding in the form a capitalization grant to provide subsidized loans to build water infrastructure now and grow a permanent pool of revolving funds to meet the never-ending need to repair, rehabilitate and modernize aging infrastructure in the future.

 Troubling Trend